bnorthan/inf-428-data-analytics-online/Module3/Introduction.md

 ## Why Both??

 Learning a bit about both will increase your options in the future.
-You should learn enough about each that in the future jobs and further studies with either traditional or visual studies, become an option.
+You should learn enough about each that in the future, jobs and further studies with either, are an option.

 ## Data Wrangling operations we will learn